lalisalala/Music/README.md

 ### Usage
 In this GitLab, a config.json.example is included, please fill out all the right paths to your checkpoints and models.
 I would recommend to set up one folder that contains all the models.
 When you have successfully updated all the paths in the config.jason.example, rename it to config.json, in order for the code to utilize it.
 Then run the GUI.py.
 A simple Graphical User Interface will pop up.

+You can choose to upload a file from your local storage or record seven seconds from your microphone.
 Please make sure you select an existing .wav file before transcribing.
 After transcribing you can press the other buttons, to try out the improvisation skills.

 When Python says, that there was an error, you have to restart this GUI, as this GUI will continue, even though an error occurred.